 The other day I was part of a conversation with another agent about Indexed Universal Life.
 The conversation was more of a challenge to my position that, like whole life insurance and current assumption universal life insurance, indexed universal life deserves just as much credit for being market neutral and falling into the alternative investment category I've discussed in the past.

 I was asked how this could possible be the case.
 Indexed universal life, after all, is a product that pays an interest rate that is subject to the percentage change of an index.
 That very foundational attribute makes it a highly market correlated asset.
 Or does it?

 If it Walks Like a Duck…

-It's kind of tough to be market driven correlated when 90+ percent of your holdings are in assets that have little to no correlation with the stock market.
-In other words, IUL may way like the stock market (and a lot of agents/brokers may badly want that) but IUL surely doesn't quack like the stock market.
+It's tough to be correlated to the market when 90+ percent of your holdings are in assets that have little to no correlation with the stock market.
+In other words, IUL may walk like the stock market (and a lot of agents/brokers may want that to be true) but IUL surely doesn't quack like the stock market.

 Some people focus on the positive.
 They are known as optimists.
 I hear they live delightful lives filled with happy thoughts.
 Then there are the pessimists…

 The people who have to ruin IUL by reminding us that despite the 10, 11, 12, etc. percentage cap rate, there's something like a 0 or 1% minimum rate and that roughly every 3.5 years the stock market becomes a bear market where those minimums are likely to become a reality.